superadministration/super/README.md

 ## Features

-* Fully compatible with both Sprockets and Webpacker
+* Sprockets and Webpacker compatibility
   * Note: Webpacker support depends on one additional NPM package for parsing ERB
-* Built in pagination
+* Pagination
 * Configurable forms (new and edit forms)
 * Configurable display (index and show tables)
 * Supports Rails 5.0+, Ruby 2.3+
 * Configurable without a DSL
 * Looks reasonably nice and modern
-* All assets are vendored (doesn't require Sass, PostCSS, Babel, etc)
+* Pre-built frontend assets (doesn't require Sass, PostCSS, Babel, etc)
+  * Vendored assets include
+    * Stimulus JS
+    * Tailwind CSS
+    * Feather icons

-Super was inspired in part by the admin frameworks [ActiveAdmin](activeadmin) and [Administrate](administrate).
+Super was inspired in part by the admin frameworks [ActiveAdmin][activeadmin] and [Administrate][administrate].
 If Super doesn't quite fit your requirements at this moment, one of those might meet your needs better.